pavedroad-io/pavedroad/assets/templates/default/README.md

 ## What is a 'Paved Road'?
 The term "Paved Road" was coined by the Netflix tools teams which created several fully integrated end-to-end tool networks for writing, testing, deploying, and operating their streaming video service.
 For each support execution framework such as Java, Python, or Go, an integrated working CI/CD tool network was created.
 This method of pre-integrated and tested tool networks converts a bumpy and difficult road into a delightfully smooth road which dramatically increases the velocity of development teams

-## Kevlar for GO
+## Development Kit for GO
-Kevlar a foundation for delivering microservices, serverless functions, and integrating existing traditional and cloud applications, aka bare-metal and virtual machines.
+The Development Kit provides a foundation for delivering microservices, serverless functions, and integrating existing traditional and cloud applications running on bare-metal and virtual machines.
 It comes with a complete integrated tool network for developing, deploying, and operating those services.

+For information on installing the Development Kit see [Dev Kit README]({{devkit_readme}}] and for information on document generation see [Doc Gen README]({{assets_readme}}].

 ## Stacks as Code (SaC)
-Infrastructure as Code (IaC) is the process of managing and provisioning computer data centers through machine-readable definition files, rather than physical hardware configuration or interactive configuration tools [Wikipedia](https://en.wikipedia.org/wiki/Infrastructure_as_code).
+Stacks as Code (SaC) is the process of managing and provisioning computer data centers through machine-readable definition files, rather than physical hardware configuration or interactive configuration tools.
+See [Wikipedia:IaC](https://en.wikipedia.org/wiki/Infrastructure_as_code).

 In SaC, we first automate the entire tool chain by using Kubernetes Custom Resource Definitions (CRD) as an abstraction layers/data model between each step.
 Kubernetes metadata provides an abstraction layer for passing data between each step.
 Customer controllers manage the flow and create a data presentation layer for tools making up the chain.
 This enables the tool network to be formed using standard k8s labels and selectors.